Tama-Shil/NewsLand/README.md

-This is a simple mobile app for news update.
+This is a simple mobile app for news updates.